oweneldridge/audiobook-creator-tts/tests/fixtures/README.md

 # Test Fixtures

-This directory contains test fixtures and sample data for the Audiobook Creator TTS test suite.
+This directory contains test fixtures and sample data for the test suite.

 ## Contents